 Cons:

-8. Microsoft Process Monitor (FREE)
+8. Microsoft Process Monitor

 Process monitor is a free tool that is made available to Microsoft Windows users, and is a basic process management application.
-Users are able to monitor and filter information about their servers such as real-time file system activity, Registry and process and thread operations on specific servers.
+Users are able to monitor and filter information about their servers such as real-time file system activity, Registry, and process and thread operations on specific servers.

 It does this by combining 2 legacy products, namely regmon and filemon.
 It also adds extra enhancements to the application by including advanced filtering and searchable data such as session IDs and usernames, and more.
 Granted, these are fairly simple capabilities when compared to some of the commercial options that we have looked at so far, but as a free tool this can be quite useful.